-Overarching Outcomes Policy Area (Pa) Thematic Outcomes Increased adoption of e-commerce (by businesses) PA 1: E-commerce Readiness and Strategy Formulation By 2027, e-commerce has been mainstreamed in national trade development policies and strategies.
-Increased use of e-commerce (by consumers) PA 2: ICT Infrastructure and Services By 2027, all consumers and businesses enjoy at least 4G broadband connectivity at a price lower than the regional average Increased adoption of e-commerce (by businesses) PA 3: Trade Logistics and Trade Facilitation By 2027, Samoa logistics operators are offering seamless e-commerce logistics services for both domestic and cross-border B2C and B2B channels.
-Increased use of e-commerce (by consumers) PA 4: Legal and Regulatory Framework By 2027, a reliable, efficient, and effective legal and regulatory framework is enforce in Samoa.
-Payment solutions for businesses and consumers made easier and cheaper PA 5: Electronic Payment Solutions By 2027, businesses and consumers can pay cashless through solutions provided by banks, MNOs, and fintech operators.
+Overarching Outcomes Policy Area (Pa) Thematic Outcomes fe, secure, and Increased adoption of e-commerce (by businesses) PA 1: E-commerce Readiness and Strategy Formulation By 2027, e-commerce has been mainstreamed in national trade development policies and strategies. nnovation, in a s Increased use of e-commerce (by consumers) PA 2: ICT Infrastructure and Services By 2027, all consumers and businesses enjoy at least 4G broadband connectivity at a price lower than the regional average. pportunities and i Increased adoption of e-commerce (by businesses) PA 3: Trade Logistics and Trade Facilitation By 2027, Samoa logistics operators are offering seamless e-commerce logistics services for both domestic and cross- border B2C and B2B channels. employment of Increased use of e-commerce (by consumers) PA 4: Legal and Regulatory Framework By 2027, a reliable, efficient, and effective legal and regulatory framework is enforced in Samoa. e exports, create Payment solutions for businesses and consumers made easier and cheaper PA 5: Electronic Payment Solutions By 2027, businesses and consumers can pay cashless through solutions provided by banks, MNOs, and fintech operators. o boost domestic trade, increase exports, create employment opportunities and innovation, in a safe, secure, oredictable environment.
 Better digital readiness for every present and future stakeholder.
-PA 6: E-commerce Skill Development By 2027, education bodies and professional training providers are offering e-commerce and digital economy related courses to meet growing business demands for professionals.
-Increased adoption of e-commerce (by businesses) PA 7: Access to Finance for E-commerce By 2027, Samoan businesses have access to loan and credits at affordable rates using bank and non-bank operators, with dedicated products for women-owned businesses.
+PA 6: E-commerce Skill Development By 2027, education bodies and professional training providers are offering e-commerce and digital economy related courses to meet growing business demands for professionals. to boost domestic trade predictable environment Increased adoption of e-commerce (by businesses) PA 7: Access to Finance for E-commerce By 2027, Samoan businesses have access to loan and credits at affordable rates using bank and non-bank operators, with dedicated products for women-owned businesses.